abao1999/panda/README.md

 ## Setup
 Install the most up-to-date version of [dysts](https://github.com/williamgilpin/dysts) for dynamical systems with `pip install --no-deps git+https://github.com/williamgilpin/dysts`.
 Consider installing `numba` for faster numerical integration.

+**We have merged much of our dataset generation functionality into the dysts repo.
+See dysts for more up-to-date development.**

 *NOTE:* When cloning this repo, to avoid downloading the large commit history (~ 60 MB) we recommend a *shallow clone*: